xcuadrado/api/offered_webservices.md

 The value `0` should be replaced by a regexp with the value of the shopping-cart, so that the value of the deal can be tracked.

+Please cache this value refreshing it once in a while (e.g. daily) and __do not call our API on each request__!

 **Route**

 	GET /conversion_tracker?&website_url=URL